Skip to content

 Update only APIs:

-imbi-automations config.toml workflows/update-api-configs \
+bash imbi-automations config.toml workflows/update-api-configs \ --project-type api \ --max-concurrency 5 \ --verbose

 Exit Codes